 360. Review: Review your week, month, or year in a journal entry or poem format.

 361. Detective: Write about a detective searching for clues or solving a mystery.

 362. Camera: Take your camera for a walk and write based on one of the photographs you take.

 363. Visiting: Write about visiting a family member or friend.

-364. Trust: Writ about putting trust in someone.
+364. Trust: Write about putting trust in someone.

 365. Congratulations: Did you write a poem, short story, or journal entry every day for a whole year?
-Write about what you’ve learned and that celebrates your achievement!
+Write about what you’ve learned and celebrate your achievement!

 We hope you enjoy these creative writing prompts!
 And of course, if you write anything using these prompts, we’d love to know about it!
 Tell us how you’ll use these everyday creative writing prompts in the comments section below!